GeneralElectric/winchjs/README.md

 ```

 ### Testing ###
-Winch has a full test quite.
+Winch has a full test suite.
 If you want to submit a pull request make sure the test suite passes or is updated.

 Run: